civicteam/docs.civic.com/README.md

 # Civic Documentation

-Welcome to the Civic documentation repository!
+Welcome to the Civic documentation repository\!
 This site powers our customer-facing documentation at [docs.civic.com](https://docs.civic.com/) using [Mintlify](https://mintlify.com/docs).

 ## 🚀 Quick Start